wangyinfeng/cmd_handbook/ovs.md

-OVS compments and commands
+OVS components and commands
 =========================
-# OVS compment
+# OVS components
 ## ovs-vswitchd
 Core component in the system
 - Communicates with outside world using OpenFlow